NikolaOjkicCode/MyFirstEver_WebSite/README.md

 # A small website project

-Purpose of this project was to get familiar with the basics of HTML, CSS and JavaScript
+Purpose of this project was to get familiar with the basics of HTML, CSS and JavaScript!